Devyanshu/image-split-with-overlap/README.md

 #### If the image is not completely divisible, the degree of overlapping on the boundary images are increased such that they become divisible.

+#### The splitting of the image is done from left to right, top to bottom.
+This is the reason why the left-most and bottom images have often more overlapping.

 ### Example
 #### Sample Image(580x435)
 ![Sample Image](images/sample.jpg)